This post may contain affiliate links. Please read my disclosure for more info.

-If you want to nail the perfect stay-at-home mom job, I really think the key is to keep trying new things until you find something that’s a good fit for you.
+If you want to find the perfect stay-at-home mom side job, the key is to keep trying new things until you find something that’s a good fit for you.

 American Consumer Opinion is a survey company that will pay you for each survey you complete.